cdupui/reservation-alerts/README.md

 Azure Automation runbook for reservation alerts.

 This runbook will raise an alert to a dedicated Teams channel if a reservation usage is below a specified threshold.

-All reservations in current tenant will be checked.
+All reservations in current directory will be checked.

 ## Prerequisites
 ### Configure Teams Channel